dynamsoft-docs/license-server-docs/about/terms.md

 ...//one or multiple License Items
 ```

 When you place an order, a License File will be automatically generated which will contain all License Items in that order.
 Before the License is activated, you will see the "LicenseStatus" as "new" in the file.
-Otherwise it'll say "Activated".
+Otherwise it will say "Activated".

 If you are using Dynamsoft-Hosting License Tracking Server, the License Files are only information about your orders for your reference.
 However, if you are hosting the License Tracking Server yourself, you will need this License File in order to add the License Items to that `LTS` for license tracking.